lefti-/spin-pong/README.md

 Other
 -----
-Check out credits for sound: ATTRIBUTIONS.txt.
+Check out credits for sound: ATTRIBUTIONS.txt
 This project uses the MIT license.
 Feel free to poke.